shivamsaxena91/FlySky-The-cockpit-training-room/README.txt

 2) JavaScript must be enabled

-3) Best viewd on laptops and Desktops (Chrome, Firefox)
+3) Best viewed on laptops and Desktops (Chrome, Firefox)

 4) Jquery mobile has been removed from test page as it was selecting the radio buttons for future questions.